Two types of reactions

 Anatomy of a reaction

-- trigger — the event or schedule that fires the reaction
+A reaction has:- trigger: the event or schedule that fires the reaction

-- is_active — whether the reaction is enabled
+- is_active: whether the reaction is enabled

-- actions — an ordered array of steps to execute, each with a
+- actions: an ordered array of steps to execute, each with a

 sort_order

-Actions run in sort_order sequence.
+sort_order sequence.
 If an action fails its condition (e.g., a filter action returns false), the chain stops.

 Common action types